chemharuka/toGainMapHDR/README.md

 Supported input format:

-* AVIF、JXL、HEIF (in PQ/HLG/Gain map)
+* AVIF、JXL、HEIF (in PQ/HLG/gain map)
 * TIFF (in PQ/HLG/Linear32)
 * PNG (in PQ/HLG)
 * JPG (gain map)
 * EXR、HDR

-(Note: Some formats have width/height limitation, only support the image file which could be openned by preview app)
+(Note: Some formats have width/height limitation, only support the image file which could be openned by preview.app)

 #### System Require

-Require macOS 15.0+ (Some format support require 26.0+).
+Require macOS 15.0+.

 PLEASE UPGRADE your system to LATEST version for more compatibility.